-Minns, 2004/5) and on their experiences (Barrett and McCarthy, 2007; O'Connell and McGinnity, 2008; Ruhs, 2005).
-The results of the research on characteristics and experiences have, in turn, been used in studies on the labour market impacts, and broader economic impacts, of immigration (Barrett, Fitz Gerald and Nolan, 2002; Barrett, Bergin and Duffy, 2006).
+The large inflow of immigrants into Ireland since the mid-1990s has led to the development of a body of research on the topic.
+Much of this work has focussed on the labour market characteristics of the immigrants (Barrett and Trace, 1998; Barrett et al, 2006).
+The results of the research on characteristics have, in turn, been used in studies on the labour market impacts, and broader economic impacts, of immigration (Barrett et al, 2002; Barrett et al, 2006).

-Many of the studies just referred to have used the Quarterly National Household Survey (QNHS) either directly or indirectly in providing insights into the make-up of Ireland's immigrant inflow or in assessing its impact.
-However, it has been known for some time that the QNHS significantly undercounts the immigrant population, by over 30 per cent.
-Given this undercount, a concern exists that the QNHS may not provide an accurate picture of Ireland's immigrants in terms of socio-economic characteristics if the undercount is non-random with respect to socio-economic characteristics.
+The studies just referred to have all used the Quarterly National Household Survey (QNHS)2 either directly or indirectly in providing insights into the make-up of Ireland's immigrant inflow or in assessing its impact.
+However, it has been known for some time that the QNHS significantly undercounts the immigrant population, by over 30 percent.
+Given this undercount, a concern exists that the QNHS may not provide an accurate picture of Ireland's immigrants in terms of socioeconomic characteristics if the undercount is non-random with respect to socioeconomic characteristics.
 For example, English language skills among immigrants are likely to be positively correlated with education levels.
 If immigrants with poor English language skills are over-represented among non-respondents in the QNHS, the educational profile of Ireland's immigrant population will be artificially inflated by the QNHS.

-In this paper, we will examine the reliability of the QNHS for the purposes of migration research by comparing information on immigrants provided by the survey for the second quarter of 2006 with that provided by Census 2006.
-As the Census is designed and implemented to provide a definitive picture of Ireland's socio-demographic structure, it provides an ideal benchmark against which to assess the reliability of the QNHS.
+In this paper, we will examine the reliability of the QNHS for the purposes of migration research by comparing information on immigrants provided by the survey for the second quarter of 2006 with that provided by the Census of 2006.
+As the Census is designed and implemented to provide a definitive picture of Ireland's sociodemographic structure, it provides an ideal benchmark against which to assess the reliability of the QNHS.
 If we were to find significant differences between the pictures provided of Ireland's immigrant population by the Census and the QNHS, much of the earlier work would be open to question.
-In addition, the future use of the QNHS for migration research would also be questionable.
+In addition, the future use of the QHNS for migration research would also be questionable.
 For these reasons, the issue being considered here is of considerable importance.
 It is also the case internationally that studies of sub-populations are often conducted using surveys which may be representative of the population in general but not of the sub-population in question.
 Hence, the issue we are addressing has a broader relevance.